palomachain/pigeon/README.md

 # Notes!

 - Right now there is no routing of jobs based on which network they are supposed to belong to.
 It simply sends it to whatever is the first chain defined in the config file under the evm key.
-- Sparrows are not signing anything now.
-All sparrows are going to try their best to get the available messages that are in the queue and they will not sign those messages.
+- pigeons are not signing anything now.
+All pigeons are going to try their best to get the available messages that are in the queue and they will not sign those messages.
 They are simply going to take them and send them away.